Air Leak from Russian Segment of ISS Still Ongoing

 Sergei Krikalev, Deputy General Director of the State Corporation for Manned Programs

-On June 13, Roscosmos reported that the leak in the "Zvezda" module, discovered in 2019, had been eliminated.
+On June 13, "Roscosmos" reported that the leak in the "Zvezda" module, discovered in 2019, had been eliminated.
 However, monitoring showed that the pressure in the compartment continues to drop.
 The ISS crew has been struggling with this problem since 2020.
-Then the astronauts found a crack 4 cm long and temporarily sealed it.
-In March 2021, a second repair was carried out, but the leak did not disappear completely.
+At that time, the astronauts found a crack 4 cm long and temporarily sealed it.
+In March 2021, repeated repairs were carried out, but the leak did not disappear completely.

 Read more materials on the topic:

-A new ultralight SpaceNet launch vehicle for launching small satellites is being created by Russian students
+Russian students are creating a new ultralight SpaceNet launch vehicle for launching small satellites

 Roscosmos presented a plan for deorbiting the ISS: the process will take 2.5 years